History of abortion: Canada

 Prior to 1969, abortion was considered a crime for which the maximum punishment was life imprisonment for the doctor performing the abortion and two years imprisonment for the woman receiving the abortion.
 Abortion remained illegal until 1988, when the Supreme Court of Canada overruled the criminal punishments for abortion.
 Abortion remains a hotly debated topic.
-As of 2008 in Canada only 1-2% of abortions were pharmaceutically induced.
+As of 2008 in Canada only 1–2% of abortions were pharmaceutically induced.
 After much controversy, starting in 2017 abortion pills could be used legally in Canada.

 Russia

-The Russian Soviet Federative Socialist Republic was the first government to legalize abortion and make it available on request, often for no cost.Alexandre Avdeev, Alain Blum, and Irina Troitskaya.
-"The History of Abortion Statistics in Russia and the USSR from 1900 to 1991".
-Population (English Edition) 7, (1995), 42.
+The Russian Soviet Federative Socialist Republic was the first government to legalize abortion and make it available on request, often for no cost.
 The Soviet government hoped to provide access to abortion in a safe environment performed by a trained doctor instead of babki.
 While this campaign was extremely effective in the urban areas (as much as 75% of abortions in Moscow were performed in hospitals by 1925), it had much less effect on rural regions where there was neither access to doctors, transportation, or both and where women relied on traditional medicine.
 In the countryside in particular, women continued to see babki, midwives, hairdressers, nurses, and others for the procedure after abortion was legalized in the Soviet Union.

 From 1936 until 1955 the Soviet Union made abortion illegal (except for medically recommended cases) again, stemming largely from Joseph Stalin's worries about population growth.
 Stalin wanted to encourage population growth, as well as place a stronger emphasis on the importance of the family unit to communism.